Ellington passes for 3 TDs in Georgia State’s win over Army

-The Black Knights took their only lead midway through the third quarter after Connor Slomka broke off a 32-yard run and Jalen Moy scored his first career touchdown on a 16-yard misdirection run that made it 21-14.
+The Black Knights took their only lead midway through the third after Jalen Moy scored his first career touchdown on a 16-yard misdirection run that made it 21-14.

 Georgia State drove 75 yards in 16 plays to cut the lead to one on Tra Barnett’s 1-yard run, but Brandon Wright missed the extra-point attempt to the right side.
 Barnett tied a school record with his 13th career rushing TD.